2018 Sunda Strait tsunami: Background

 Lying on the Ring of Fire, Indonesia experiences frequent earthquakes and is home to 127 active volcanoes.
 One such volcano is Krakatoa in the Sunda Strait.
 The volcano was famous for its historic eruption in 1883, one of the most violent eruptions in recorded history.
 That eruption, through tsunamis and ash fall, killed more than 36,000 people, many of whom lived in the same regions where the 2018 tsunami struck.
 The 1883 eruption was violent enough to destroy the majority of the island, causing it to collapse into its caldera.

-Approximately 45 years after the historic eruption of Krakatoa in 1883 Anak Krakatau ("Child of Krakatau") broke the ocean surface, emerging from the caldera of Krakatau.
+Approximately 45 years after the historic eruption of Krakatoa in 1883, Anak Krakatau ("Child of Krakatau") rose out of the sea where the old Krakatau volcano had collapsed.
 Since then, Anak Krakatau has grown to a height of around 300 meters above sea level.
 Its frequent volcanic activity poses risks to the nearby coastal regions and seafarers.
 As such, in 1980, the Indonesian government set up a permanent volcano observatory in the island to observe its activity and to prevent another disastrous event in the region.

 An investigation in 1928 during the volcano's re-emergence found that the western slope had grown considerably steeper than its eastern slope, which was caused by the strong current in the region and the steep wall of its basin.
-Researchers in 1995 reported that the following eruptions of Anak Krakatau did not result in an infilling of the caldera and thus concluded that the possibility of a flank collapse could not be excluded.
+Researchers reported in 1995 that the subsequent eruptions of Anak Krakatau did not result in an infilling of the caldera and thus concluded that the possibility of a flank collapse could not be excluded.
 In 2012, a study conducted by international researchers suggested the possibility of a major flank collapse on Anak Krakatau at some point in the future, which could produce dangerous tsunami waves.
-The hypothetical tsunami from Anak Krakatau was calculated to possibly reach an initial height of 43 meters before finally striking the western coast of Java and southeastern coast of Sumatra at a height of approximately 2–3 meters, considerably lower than that in 1883.
+The hypothetical tsunami from Anak Krakatau was calculated to reach an initial height of 43 meters before finally striking the western coast of Java and southeastern coast of Sumatra at a height of approximately 2–3 meters, considerably lower than that in 1883.
 However, owing to the population density in the region, insufficient mitigation measures could cause significant numbers of deaths and major damage to the area.

 In the months leading up to the 2018 tsunami, Anak Krakatau had seen increased activity.
 Starting in June 2018, Anak Krakatau saw an increase of volcanic activity with a Strombolian eruption, producing lava flows and ash plumes as high as 5 km.
-One day prior to the collapse, on 21 December, an eruption was observed, lasting more than two minutes and producing an ash cloud 400 m high.
+One day prior to the collapse, on 21 December, an eruption was observed which lasted more than two minutes and produced an ash cloud 400 m high.